Documentation

 Enable the pps-gpio kernel module

-Add to /boot/config.txt (or /boot/firmware/config.txt on newer Pi OS):
+Add the matching line to /boot/config.txt (or /boot/firmware/config.txt on newer Pi OS):

 Reboot, then verify: